Australia national wheelchair rugby team

-Wheelchair rugby is a sport with national representation at the Paralympic games.
+Australia national wheelchair rugby team represents Australia in international wheelchair rugby, is sport with national representation at the Paralympic Games.
 The Australian Team is known as the 'Steelers'.

 Australia has competed at every Paralympics Games since the sport gained full Paralympic Medal status at the 2000 Summer Paralympics.
 The Steelers also competed in the 1996 Summer Paralympics where wheelchair rugby was a demonstration sport.
 The 'Steelers' defeated Canada at the 2012 London Games to win its first gold medal.
 In 2014, it won its first World Championship by defeating Canada.
 In winning the world championship, the Steelers became the second nation in history to hold both the Paralympic and world championship titles concurrently.